istio/istio.io/_docs/tasks/traffic-management/egress.md

 ## Understanding what happened

-In this task we looked at two ways to call external services from within an Istio cluster:
+In this task we looked at two ways to call external services from an Istio mesh:

-1. Using an egress rule (recommended)
+1. Using an `ServiceEntry` (recommended)

 1. Configuring the Istio sidecar to exclude external IPs from its remapped IP table

-The first approach (egress rule) currently only supports HTTP(S) requests, but allows you to use all of the same Istio service mesh features for calls to services within or outside of the cluster.
+The first approach (`ServiceEntry`) only supports HTTP(S) requests, but allows you to use all of the same Istio service mesh features for calls to services within or outside of the cluster.
 We demonstrated this by setting a timeout rule for calls to an external service.